The-Duchess/ruby-irc-framework/README.md

 		ircbot.start!

 - on which allows you to register code to be run over and IRC_message object when the bot receives a message with the :message type. registered blocks are only used if you use ircbot.start(...) to run the bot
+> three types exist for the on command

+> the second [functioning bot](https://github.com/The-Duchess/ruby-irc-framework/blob/master/demobot2.rb) has example code using all of them

 	```ruby